CME Group Inc at Raymond James Institutional Investors Conferenc

 Patrick Joseph O'Shaughnessy - Raymond James & Associates, Inc., Research Division - Research Analyst

 All right.
 We will go ahead and get started.
-I'm Patrick O'Shaughnessy.
-I think most of you have probably met me several times in the last couple of days.
-But if you haven't, I'm the capital market analyst here at Raymond James.
+Thanks, everybody, for joining this afternoon.
+You guys have all probably heard me say it several times, but in case you haven't, I'm Patrick O'Shaughnessy.
+I cover capital markets here for Raymond James.

-Thanks, Patrick, and good afternoon, everyone, and thank you for interest in CME Group.
-We have the dreaded after-lunch slot in a dimly lit conference room.
-So this will be a challenge.
+Great.
+Well, thank you.
+Thank you, and good afternoon, everyone.
+I'll walk through a few slides kind of set up how we've been doing, and then we'll go into Q&A.

-So with that, CME Group has got a tremendous business model.
-We're vertically integrated with our clearing house, which provides risk management expertise and offers our clients capital efficiencies, which is increasingly important to our clients.
-We
+So first off, CME Group has a tremendous business model.
+We're vertically integrated with our clearing house, which provides risk management expertise and provides our customers substantial capita

 CME Group Inc at Raymond James Institutional Investors Conference Transcript